top of page

 The Broken Tusk

-• Sacrifice for knowledge: According to legend, Ganesha broke his tusk to use as a pen while writing the epic Mahābhārata, as the sage Vyasa dictated it.
-He didn’t stop for inconvenience — he made a tool out of himself in service of wisdom.
+• Sacrifice for Knowledge: According to legend, Ganesha broke his tusk to use as a pen while writing the epic Mahābhārata as the sage Vyasa dictated it.
+He transformed an inconvenience into a tool for wisdom.

 The Objects in Ganesha’s Hands

-Ganesha is often depicted with four arms, each holding symbolic items.
+Ganesha is depicted with four arms, each holding symbolic items.
 While the exact objects may vary, the most common are:

 1. An axe or goad (ankusha)

-Used to cut attachments and steer the soul forward on its spiritual journey.
+An axe or goad is used to cut attachments and steer the soul forward on its spiritual journey.
 It’s a call to release what holds us back.

 2. A rope or noose (pāsha)